-Using this method, Seller needs to enter the Listing ID(s) of the products that he/she wants to import and then click on the “Import” button to get those products imported from Etsy to Multivendor app.
+Using this method, Seller needs to enter the Listing ID(s) of the products that he/she wants to import and then click on the “Import” button to get those products imported from Etsy to the Multivendor app.

 Method 2: Import Products using CSV

-In this method, Seller can upload a CSV file having list of all the product’s listing IDs to be imported at a time in bulk.
-Once uploaded, Validate the file and click on Submit button.
+In this method, Seller can upload a CSV file having a list of all the product’s listing IDs to be imported at a time in bulk.
+Once uploaded, Validate the file and click on the Submit button.

 In this way, Seller can import products from Etsy to Shopify Multivendor App.

-Once the products get imported into Multivendor app, they will be in approval pending state at both the ends (admin and seller end).
-It is up to admin if he/she approves or rejects the products to be sold on admin’s marketplace.
+Once the products get imported into the Multivendor app, they will be in approval pending state at both the ends (admin and seller end).
+It is up to admin if he/she approves or rejects the products to be sold on the admin’s marketplace.
 If the admin denies the imported product, he/she needs to add a reason for the rejection.